Host Forwarding Decisions: Computer host device determining data packet forwarding using subnet checks and a default gateway.

 Destination IP Evaluation

-A host first checks whether a packet’s destination IP is on its local network or a remote network.
-This is done using subnetting:
+A host checks if a packet’s destination IP is local or remote using subnetting.

 Key Command for checking your IP Address